1968 Atlantic hurricane season: Tropical Storm Edna

 A tropical wave emerged into the Atlantic Ocean from the west coast of Africa on September 10.
 A weak high-level trough and a warm anticyclone to the east-northeast generated low wind shear, allowing a tropical depression to develop at 18:00 UTC on September 13, while located about 225 mi southeast of Praia, Cape Verde.
 Although satellite imagery indicated a well-defined system, the cyclone did not organize further until the following day, when it became a tropical storm at 06:00 UTC.
 Upon doing so, Edna quickly gained strength.
 Early on September 15, the ship Sal Mela observed wind speeds of 69 mph, indicating that Edna was approaching hurricane status.
 At 00:00 UTC, Edna attained its peak intensity with maximum sustained winds of 70 mph (110 km/h), which it maintained for 18 hours.
 On the next day, a cold upper-level trough began producing unfavorable conditions, causing Edna to degenerate into a tropical depression by 06:00 UTC on September 17.
 Edna degenerated into a tropical wave early the following day, while situated about 395 mi east of Barbuda.

-Unnamed hurricane
+Unnamed subtropical storm

 A subtropical depression developed at 12:00 UTC on September 14, while located about 295 mi southeast of Cape Hatteras, North Carolina, initially moving east-northeastward.
 Early on September 16, it briefly curved north-northwestward and strengthened into a subtropical storm, before turning back to the east-northeast later that day.
 By September 17, the storm re-curved to the southeast and decelerated, before accelerating again on September 19.
 Strengthening continued, with the storm becoming a Category 1-equivalent subtropical cyclone early the following day.
 At 00:00 UTC on September 22, it peaked with maximum sustained winds of 85 mph and a minimum barometric pressure of 976 mbar.
 Accelerating northeastward, a weakening trend soon commenced.
 The subtropical storm became extratropical by 12:00 UTC on September 22.